MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-glossary.md

 ## Access control entries (ACE)

 An access control entry is an entry in an access control list (ACL) that grants or denies a user or group access to an Azure DevOps resource.
-You can manage ACLs and ACEs with the [TFSSecurity command line tool](/azure/devops/server/command-line/tfssecurity-cmd#permission-namespaces-and-actions).
+For a list of namespaces, ACEs, and management tools, see [Security namespace and permission reference](namespace-reference.md).

 ## Access control list (ACL)

 An access-control list is a list of permissions attached to an Azure DevOps object, such as .
 An ACL specifies which users or system processes can view, create, modify, delete, or otherwise manage objects.
-You can manage ACLs and ACEs with the [TFSSecurity command line tool](/azure/devops/server/command-line/tfssecurity-cmd#permission-namespaces-and-actions).
+For a list of namespaces, ACLs, and management tools, see [Security namespace and permission reference](namespace-reference.md).

 ## Access level